Should You Choose an Open Adoption in Kansas?

-What is Open Adoption, and How Does it Work in KS?
+What is an Open Adoption, and is it Right for You?

 Essentially, a closed adoption is one in which little to no identifying information about you is shared with the adoptive family and your child.
 This type of adoption was once believed to be the best option for everyone involved and was common for many years.
-The belief that closed adoptions are beneficial has since been disproven, except in the rare circumstances where the child’s safety is at risk.
+The belief that closed adoptions are beneficial has since been disproven.

 During the era of closed adoptions, birth parents never knew if their children grew up happy and healthy.
 Adoptees were left with no medical history, nor any explanation as to why they were placed for adoption.
 They were left to try to search for one another if they desired to meet later in life after circumstances changed.